mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 ## Example

-{{"demo": "pages/system/the-sx-prop/Example.js", "bg": true, "defaultCodeOpen": false}}
+{{"demo": "pages/system/the-sx-prop/Example.js", "bg": true, "defaultCodeOpen": true}}

 On the example above, you can notice that some of the values are not valid CSS properties.
 This is because the `sx` keys are mapped to specific properties of the theme.